 Location

-Perhaps the most crucial aspect of small bathroom rug placement is location.
+The most crucial aspect of small bathroom rug placement is location.
 After all, once you've got your hands on the perfect set or series of mats and rugs, the only thing left to do is decide where they go.

 As you might expect, this is one of the most consistently frustrating aspects of putting down new rugs.
 Not only will you need to consider 'wet areas' when placing your mats, but you'll also need to account for size.